English

-As well as being able to read the words on a page, we know the importance of being able to understand these words too, with reading comprehension being a key component of the curriculum.
-These foundations are laid in Nursery and Reception before formal lessons begin, taking place weekly in Key Stage 1 and daily in Key Stage 2 for children who have completed the Phonics program.
+Our passion for reading goes beyond phonics.
+As well as being able to read the words on a page, we know the importance of being able to understand what they have read, with comprehending the text being a key component of the curriculum.
+These foundations are laid in Nursery and continue into Reception and Year 1 before formal lessons begin post-phonics.
+We talk through the very best stories to develop children’s vocabulary, comprehension and to open up new worlds through story books.

 READING FOR PLEASURE

 At the heart of what we do here at Southwark is fostering children’s love of reading.
-In every year group, in addition to the reading that takes place linked to learning, we also have Class Reads, a time to simply relax and enjoy a good book!
-Class Reads take place daily in EYFS and regularly throughout the rest of school, and the books come from our Authors of the Moment, who include the likes of Roald Dahl and Malorie Blackman.
+In every year group, in addition to the reading that takes place during whole class reading sessions, we also have Class Reads, a time to simply relax and enjoy a good book!
+Carefully chosen class reads, linked to all aspects of the curriculum, take place daily from EYFS and regularly throughout the rest of school.
+The books are carefully chosen in KS1 through the Talk Through Stories Programme from Read Write Inc and linked to projects, wider reading to support with writing, and significant authors in KS2.

 READING AT HOME